rmftc/rmftc/README.md

 Finding some mentorship here on github would be nice, especially when things got stuck on the way ..

 Hi level purpose of the app: a companion to enter events into a UI and perform some data requests in the background and combine that into a database.
-Get reports from that.
+And finally get certain reports from that.
+Shall make a diabetics life easier.

 Open for discussions about code and strategies: a.zern@zern.de